 Research Topic: Cadmium Plating Corrosion; Characterization, Treatment Options, and Safe Handling.

-Conservation assistant to: Artists Soldiers exhibition, SITES Apollo 50th Anniversary show, and the Paragon StratEx suit display.
+Conservation assistant to: Artists Soldiers exhibition; SITES Apollo 50th anniversary exhibition; and the Paragon StratEx suit display.

 Research Topic Title: Doped Fabric: History, Deterioration, and Conservation.

-Conservation Assistant to: Artists Soldiers exhibition, SITES, Apollo 50th Anniversary show, the Paragon StratEx suit display, and preservation of Flak-Bait’s flight control surfaces.
+Conservation Assistant to: Artists Soldiers exhibition; SITES Apollo 50th anniversary exhibition; the Paragon StratEx suit display; and preservation of Flak-Bait’s flight control surfaces.